SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 \end{aligned}
 $$

 Additionally, it can also be extended to a scenario with multiple risky assets, as explored by Cvitanic & Karatzas (1994).
 Such expansion provides the flexibility to choose the granularity of risky asset classification.
 For example, one can allocate funds within equities and treasury bond or more specifically within large-cap equity, small-cap equity, government bonds, credit bonds, and money market instruments - all under the same framework with a constraint on drawdown.
-Such flexibility would be quite helpful especially when our judgment may cover a part of the investment universe
+Such flexibility would be quite helpful especially when our judgment may cover partially on the investment universe

 $$
 \begin{aligned}